-The group is in the process of creating a new database on global social unrest from events reported in the international press including The New York Times, The Times London, The Guardian, The Washington Post, and the Financial Times with the goal of mapping the spatial-temporal distribution of events, forms of protest and grievances; as well as systematically comparing the current period with past analogous periods of widespread global unrest.
+The group is in the process of creating a new database on global social unrest from 1851 to today from events reported in the international press, including The New York Times and The Guardian, with the goal of mapping the spatial-temporal distribution of events and forms of protest and grievances.
+The working group is also using the database to systematically compare the current period with past analogous periods of widespread global unrest.

-- Research group members, Sahan Karatasli, Sefika Kumral, Ben Scully, Beverly Silver and Smriti Upadhyay presented a paper entitled “Bringing Labor Back in: Workers in the Current Wave of Global Social Protest” based on preliminary findings of the empirical research and theoretical discussions in the working group meetings.
+- Research Working Group members Sahan Karatasli, Sefika Kumral, Ben Scully, Beverly Silver, and Smriti Upadhyay presented a paper titled, “Bringing Labor Back in: Workers in the Current Wave of Global Social Protest,” based on preliminary findings of the empirical research and theoretical discussions in the working group meetings.
 The paper was presented at the 2013 Annual Meeting of the Political Economy of World-Systems Section of the American Sociological Association at the University of California, Riverside.

 - Research Working Group member Dr. Sahan Savas Karatasli developed a web page for collecting social unrest data.
 The project, Generating Online Databases with Maps and Timelines, was funded by the JHU Center for Teaching Excellence and Innovation in 2012.